-Following are 6 of my favourite superfoods that I try to eat on a regular basis:
+Following are 6 of my favorite superfoods that I try to eat on a regular basis:

 Oatmeal – Yep!
 That old breakfast staple that your parents forced you to eat as a kid is actually extremely nutritious.
 Buy the large flake oats when possible – they retain more of the natural oat than the processed kinds.
-One of oatmeal’s main benefits is its ability to lower cholesterol by means of the beta-glucan it contains.
-It also contains a very high amount of fibre that aids in digestion.
+One of the main benefits of oatmeal is its ability to lower cholesterol by means of the beta-glucan it contains.
+It also contains a very high amount of fiber that aids in digestion.

 Avocados – One of the unique things about Avocados is they are what is considered a “fatty” fruit, which is quite unique!
-Avocados are very high in polyunsaturated fats (the Omegas) and are also very high in the vitamin B, Vitamin E, potassium, protein and fiber.
-They can be eaten raw (great on salad!) or made into a dip such as guacamole.
+Avocados are very high in polyunsaturated fats (the Omegas) and are also very high in vitamin B, Vitamin E, potassium, protein, and fiber.
+They can be eaten raw (great on a salad!) or made into a dip such as guacamole.

 My challenge to you is to make an attempt to eat one of these superfoods per day for the next month.
 Try it out and let me know how you feel in the comments below!

 - 7 Top food bloggers that are going to help you lose 20 lbs